The great toilet paper shortage of 2020 and 2021 (?)

 What does this mean?

 Toilet paper production is a triumph of modern supply chain management and just-in-time manufacturing.
 The whole system works like clockwork and delivers significant savings for consumers.
-But an optimized system is more vulnerable to external shocks because it has limited capacity to recover - there's no slack in the system.
+But an optimized system is more vulnerable to external shocks because it has a limited capacity to recover - there's no slack in the system.
 Consumer panic buying makes the situation worse and can turn a small blip in supply into a full-blown shortage - with the only mechanisms to solve the problem being rationing or other interventions in the free market.

 Medicated toilet paper - a peculiarly British obsession